cozy/cozy.github.io/src/tutorials/konnector.md

 - log into the target website,
 - fetch data,
-- and save them as an array of objects with specific attributes expected by the save function (`saveFiles`, `addData`, `filterData`, `saveBills`).
+- and save them as an array of objects with specific attributes expected by the save function (`saveFiles`, `addData`, `hydrateAndFilter`, `saveBills`).

 A basic connector workflow involves:

  1. authenticate on the website or API.
 Might be tricky, but that's the fun :-)
  2. getting data from the online service.
 You can get the data by calling an API or scraping the webpage.
 Check if the webpage itself is not using an API to retrieve data, might speed up our job.
 Mobile phones applications usually connects to an API that might be a reliable source of data.
  </br>A quick [exemple of a scraper here](#How-do-I-scrape-my-data-from-a-website).
- 3. filtering data to remove the ones already present inside the database using [filterData](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#module_filterData)
+ 3. filtering data to remove the ones already present inside the database using [hydrateAndFilter](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#module_hydrateAndFilter)
  4. save the filtered data into the database ([addData](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#adddata))
  5. save the related files using ([saveFiles](https://github.com/cozy/cozy-konnector-libs/blob/master/packages/cozy-konnector-libs/docs/api.md#savefiles))